mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 ## Code Example

-In the git project [`examples/`](../examples/), you can find the source code of applications for testing and learning purposes.
+Within the version directories by environment, you'll find programs I used for library testing that can serve as examples for learning how to use it.

 <br/>